 Let’s have a look at the major benefits and risks of artificial intelligence and decide for ourselves.

-AI machines use machine learning algorithms to mimic the cognitive abilities of human beings and solve a simple or complex problem.
+AI machines use machine learning algorithms to mimic the cognitive abilities of human beings and solve simple or complex problems.

 AI-powered machines are great at doing a particular repetitive task with amazing efficiency.
 The simple reason is that they remove human errors from their tasks to achieve accurate results every time they do that specific task.

 Moreover, such machines can work 24X7, unlike humans.
 Thus, they eliminate the need to deploy two sets of employees working in day and night shifts to work on important tasks.
 For example, AI-powered chat assistants can answer customer queries and provide support to visitors every minute of the day and boost the sales of a company.

 Scientists are working to teach artificial intelligence-powered machines to solve complex equations and perform critical tasks on their own so that the results obtained have higher accuracy as compared to their human counterparts.